Accessory Dwelling Unit (ADU) Draft Policy Recommendations

 - Enhance housing affordability for the City’s workforce, including recent graduates and young professionals.

-- The introductory presentation, posted April 17, can be found at this link.
-It provides an introduction to ADUs and why the City initiated this study.
-Community feedback was accepted from April 17 through May 10 and will inform staff’s policy recommendations considered by the Planning Commission
+- April 17, 2020 - Presentation providing an introduction to ADUs and why the City initiated this study.
+Community feedback was accepted from April 17 through May 10 and will inform staff’s policy recommendations considered by the Planning Commission and City Council.

 More About ADUs